osemjaza/termux-dark-scheme/README.md

 ### Installation

-Clone the repo, cd into the repo, run install.ah with `sh install.sh`.
+Clone the repo, cd into the repo, run install.sh with `sh install.sh`.